-ITC maintains two types of Joint Health and Safety Committees:
+ITC maintains two types of Safety Committees:

-- 1. Regional Joint Health and Safety Committees (RJHSC); and - 2.
+- 1. Joint Health and Safety Committee (JHSC); and - 2.
 Site Safety Committees (active projects).

-14.6 ITC Regional Joint Health and Safety Committees
+14.6 ITC Joint Health and Safety Committee

-ITC has established two (2) Regional Joint Health and Safety Committees (RJHSC).
-There will be a British Columbia RJHSC and an Alberta RJHSC.
-These committees will each meet monthly following the duties and functions outlined above.
+ITC has an established Joint Health and Safety Committee (JHSC).
+This committee will meet monthly following the duties and functions outlined above.

-The RJHSCs will include ITC offices and active projects in each province.
+The JHSCs will include ITC offices and active projects in each province.
 They will actively review accident, incident and near miss investigations, workplace inspections, review statistical data, injuries, trends, site safety committee meeting minutes, and make recommendations to improve the practice and culture of health and safety on our projects.

-Annually, after the prior year's statistical summaries have been developed, the RJHSCs (BC & AB) will meet collectively to review, compare and align health and safety strategies and goals for the coming year as part of ITC's Continuous Improvement objectives.
+Annually, after the prior year's statistical summaries have been developed, the JHSC will meet collectively to review, compare, and align health and safety strategies and goals for the coming year as part of ITC's Continuous Improvement objectives.

-Each RJHSC will establish a written Terms of Reference (TOR) for their Committee.
+Each JHSC will establish a written Terms of Reference (TOR) for their committee.
 These rules of procedure will identify the nominated co-chairs and other applicable roles.
 The TOR will be reviewed annually, or each time new membership is established.